In the early part of the 20th century, you could buy Sears houses for the price of a good pair of shoes today.

 Burlington, Vt., has so many catalog houses there’s a field guide to them called A Guide to the Catalog Houses of Burlington, Vermont.

 Kit houses cluster in Burlington’s South End, the Five Sisters neighborhood, south of the University of Vermont campus, the New North End and Lakeview Terrace.
-Of the 30 kit houses identified in the Burlington field guide, 14 are from Sears.
+Of the 30 kit houses identified in the Burlington field guide, 14 came from Sears.

 A cluster of Sears houses in Burlington shows the range of styles: A four-square Fullerton and a Westly bungalow were identified on N. Prospect Street.
 Also: